-1.3.11 TcpInput
+2.3.9 TcpInput

 Listens on a specific TCP address and port for messages.
 If the message is signed it is verified against the signer name and specified key version.
-If the signature is not valid the message is discarded otherwise the signer name is added to the pipeline pack and can be use to accept messages using the message signer configuration option.
+If the signature is not valid the message is discarded otherwise the signer name is added to the pipeline pack and can be use to accept messages using the message\signer configuration option.

 - address (string): An IP address:port on which this plugin will listen. - signer: Optional TOML subsection.
-Section name consists of a signer name, underscore, and numeric version of the key. - hmac_key (string): The hash key used to sign the message.
+Section name consists of a signer name, underscore, and numeric version of the key. - hmac\key (string): The hash key used to sign the message.

 - decoder (string): A ProtobufDecoder instance must be specified for the message.proto parser.
-Use of a decoder is optional for token and regexp parsers; if no decoder is specified the raw input data is available in the Heka message payload. - parser_type (string): - token splits the stream on a byte delimiter. - regexp splits the stream on a regexp delimiter. - message.proto splits the stream on protobuf message boundaries. - delimiter (string): Only used for token or regexp parsers.
+Use of a decoder is optional for token and regexp parsers; if no decoder is specified the raw input data is available in the Heka message payload. - parser\type (string): - token splits the stream on a byte delimiter. - regexp splits the stream on a regexp delimiter. - message.proto splits the stream on protobul message boundaries. - delimiter (string): Only used for token or regexp parsers.
 Character or regexp delimiter used by the parser (default "\n").
 For the regexp delimiter a single capture group can be specified to preserve the delimiter (or part of the delimiter).
-The capture will be added to the start or end of the message depending on the delimiter location configuration. - delimiter_location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of the message. - end the regexp delimiter occurs at the end of the message (default).
+The capture will be added to the start or end of the message depending on the delimiter\location configuration. - delimiter\location (string): Only used for regexp parsers. - start the regexp delimiter occurs at the start of the message. - end the regexp delimiter occurs at the end of the message (default).

-use_tls (bool): Specifies whether or not SSL/TLS encryption should be used for the TCP connections.
-Defaults to false.

-- tls (TlsConfig): A sub-section that specifies the settings to be used for any SSL/TLS encryption.
-This will only have any impact if use tls is set to true.
-See Configuring TLS. - net (string, optional, default: "tcp") Network value must be one of: "tcp", "tcp4", "tcp6", "unix" or "unix-packet".
+- use\tls (bool): Specifies whether or not SSL/TLS encryption should be used for the TCP connections.
+Defaults to false. - tls (TlsConfig): A sub-section that specifies the settings to be used for any SSL/TLS encryption.
+This will only have any impact if use\tls is set to true.
+See Configuring TLS. - net (string, optional, default: "tcp") Network value must be one of: "tcp", "tcp4", "tcp6", "unix" or "unixpacket".

 '''

 [TcpInput]

 address = ":5565"

 parser_type = "message.proto"

 decoder = "ProtobufDecoder"

+[TcpInput.signer.ops_0]

-[TcpInput.signer.ops_0] hmac_key = "4865ey9urgkidls xtb0[7lf9rzcivthkm" [TcpInput.signer.ops_1] hmac_key = "xdd908lfcgikauexdi8elogusridaxoalf"
+hmac_key = "4865ey9urgkidls xtb0[7lf9rzcivthkm"

+[TcpInput.signer.ops_1]

+hmac_key = "xdd908lfcgikauexdi8elogusridaxoalf"

 [TcpInput.signer.dev_1]

-hmac_key = "haeoufyaiofeugdsnzaogpi.ua,dp.804u"

 '''

-1.3.12 Udplnput
+hmac\key = "haeoufyaiofeugdsnzaogpi.ua,dp.804u"

+2.3.10 UdpInput

 Listens on a specific UDP address and port for messages.
 If the message is signed it is verified against the signer name and specified key version.
-If the signature is not valid the message is discarded otherwise the signer name is added to the pipeline pack and can be use to accept messages using the message_signer configuration option.
+If the signature is not valid the message is discarded otherwise the signer name is added to the pipeline pack and can be use to accept messages using the message\signer configuration option.